Pelecanus

 Highlights: The park was formerly the polo field of the Country Club of Bogotá, and it was opened to the public in 2007.
 The park is planned to become a center of cultural, recreational and sports activities for the locality

 Open to the public since 2007, El Country Park has a large number of green spaces.
-A Panamanian tourist mentioned: “Super big and well-kept.
-There are also public toilets.”
+A Panamanian tourist mentioned that this place is “really spacious, the grass is well-trimmed.
+There are restroom facilities.
+The view is spectacular.
+The weather is the best.”

 Parque Virgilio Barco